Archery Beginners Course – Frequently Asked Questions

 What facilities are there (toilets & refreshments)?

-Toilets are available – however, there are no refreshment facilities at either location, so please bring a drink and snack if you wish to.
+Toilets are available at Ely College, but there are no facilities on the Amherst Field.
+There are no refreshment facilities at either location, so please bring a drink and snack if you wish to, especially if we are outside on the Amherst Field.

 Do you carry insurance cover?